EmileDqy/Workout-Starter-Pack/README.md

 <a name="introduction"></a>
 ## Introduction

-**Workout Starter Pack (WSPack) is a fully configurable *community driven* workout program!**
-Designed with the goal in mind to help its users develop healthier habits, WSPack is the perfect companion for every developer, remote-worker, and anyone that has to stay in front of a computer all day!
+**Workout Starter Pack (WSP)** is a fully configurable community-driven workout program!
+Designed with the goal in mind to ```help``` its users ```develop healthier habits```, WSP is the perfect companion for every developer, remote-worker, and anyone having to stay in front of a computer all day!

-### Each exercise is fully configurable and has its own AI to supervise you!
+### Each exercise is fully configurable with its own AI to help and supervise you!
 > **Want to share your workout plan and your custom exercises with the community?** Share them at the community's workshop (see below)!

 I wanted to work out and be in shape.
 But I knew myself too well.
 I knew I wouldn't be able to commit to it for more than a couple of days before giving up and finding excuses for myself.